Classics: 20th century to present

 During the 20th century, the study of classics became less common.
 In England, for instance, Oxford and Cambridge universities stopped requiring students to have qualifications in Greek in 1920, and in Latin at the end of the 1950s.
 When the National Curriculum was introduced in England, Wales, and Northern Ireland in 1988, it did not mention the classics.
 By 2003, only about 10% of state schools in Britain offered any classical subjects to their students at all.
 In 2016, AQA, the largest exam board for A-Levels and GCSEs in England, Wales and Northern Ireland, announced that it would be scrapping A-Level subjects in Classical Civilisation, Archaeology, and Art History.
 This left just one out of five exam boards in England which still offered Classical Civilisation as a subject.
-The decision was immediately denounced by archaeologists and historians, with Natalie Haynes of the Guardian stating that the loss of the A-Level would deprive state school students, 93% of all students, the opportunity to study classics while making it once again the exclusive purview of wealthy private-school students.
+The decision was immediately denounced by archaeologists and historians, with Natalie Haynes of The Guardian stating that the loss of the A-Level would deprive state school students, 93% of all students, the opportunity to study classics while making it once again the exclusive purview of wealthy private-school students.

 However, the study of classics has not declined as fast elsewhere in Europe.
 In 2009, a review of Meeting the Challenge, a collection of conference papers about the teaching of Latin in Europe, noted that though there is opposition to the teaching of Latin in Italy, it is nonetheless still compulsory in most secondary schools.
-The same can be said in the case of France or Greece, too.
+The same may also be said in the case of France or Greece.
 Indeed, Ancient Greek is one of the compulsory subjects in Greek secondary education, whereas in France, Latin is one of the optional subjects that can be chosen in a majority of middle schools and high schools.
 Ancient Greek is also still being taught, but not as much as Latin.

-Sub-disciplines
+Subdisciplines

 One of the most notable characteristics of the modern study of classics is the diversity of the field.
-Although traditionally focused on ancient Greece and Rome, the study now encompasses the entire ancient Mediterranean world, thus expanding the studies to Northern Africa as well as parts of the Middle East.
+Although traditionally focused on ancient Greece and Rome, the study now encompasses the entire ancient Mediterranean world, thus expanding the studies to Northern Africa and parts of the Middle East.